Updated on May 28, 2020

 The District of Columbia approved a sports wagering bill just before the end of 2018.
 The new law will allow legal sports betting both online and at specified venues.

-Other venues may introduce their own sports betting apps but they may only be used on the premises.
+Other venues may introduce their own sports betting apps but they may only be used on the premises or within two blocks of the premises.
 DC has no licensed casinos, so venues will be restricted to kiosks inside licensed bars, restaurants, and sporting stadiums.

 Not only will the DC Lottery be the operator, but it will also be the regulator of online sports betting.
-The DC Lottery and its supplier Intralot will provide the sports betting platform.
+The DC Lottery and its supplier Intralot are powering the Gamebet DC sportsbook.

 The legal age for sports betting in DC is 18.
 That is the age for both online and land-based sportsbooks.